wgurecky/nukecluster/_sources/setup.txt

 Setup and Install
 =================

-The pourpose of each machine in the cluster is provided below:
+The purpose of each machine in the cluster is provided below:

 Firewall/Router
 +++++++++++++++

 Purpose:
-  * Runs DHCP server, assigns IP adresses to all nodes in the cluster on the local subnet
+  * Runs DHCP server, assigns IP addresses to all nodes in the cluster on the local subnet
-  * Routes incomming SSH traffic to port 22 on the head node (NAT)
+  * Routes incoming SSH traffic to port 22 on the head node (NAT)
   * Limits the attack surface of the cluster to just ONE open port
   * Obscures the presence of the cluster on the net (inhibit, but not prevent portscans)
   * Logs traffic information

 Firewall hardware requirements:
-  * 2 port 1 Gbit/sec NIC (intel prefered)
+  * 2 port 1 Gbit/sec NIC (intel preferred)
   * Modest CPU  (2 core 2GHZ+)
   * Atleast 1 GB RAM